Columbia County, Pennsylvania

-Columbia County is a county in the Commonwealth of Pennsylvania.
-It is located in Northeastern Pennsylvania.
+Columbia County is a county in the Commonwealth of Pennsylvania, United States.
 As of the 2020 census, the population was 64,727.
 Its county seat is Bloomsburg.
 The county was created on March 22, 1813, from part of Northumberland County.
 It was named Columbia, alluding to the United States and Christopher Columbus.
+The county is part of the Central region of the commonwealth.

-Columbia County is part of the Bloomsburg-Berwick, PA Metropolitan Statistical Area.
+Columbia County is part of the Bloomsburg–Berwick metropolitan area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 490 sqmi, of which 483 sqmi is land and 7.1 sqmi (1.4%) is water.
 The southern tip of Columbia County is part of the Coal Region.
 The area of the county from the Susquehanna River south to several miles south of Numidia consists mostly of farmland and state game lands.
 Several communities developed along the Susquehanna River, such as Bloomsburg and Catawissa.
 From the Susquehanna River north as far as Waller, the county is mostly farmland with several patches of forest.
 North of Waller, the county is mostly state game lands and mountains.

 The major streams in Columbia County are the Susquehanna River, Fishing Creek, Briar Creek, Catawissa Creek, and Roaring Creek.

 The county has a humid continental climate (Dfa/Dfb) and average monthly temperatures in Bloomsburg average from 26.9 °F in January to 72.4 °F in July.